kdoore/CS1335-Documentation/paddleDropGame.rst

 shapes.
 Other methods like move() might be identical to the Drop method: move( ).

 When one class inherits from another class, any method that is not specified in the child class, will be implemented using the method in the parent class.
+This is called Method Override, and it means that when a child class has code that implements the same method that's also in parent class, then it is the child method code which is executed, if a child object calls that method.
+In essence, we end up with 2 different versions of one method, each with the same function signature, but with different code within the function	body.
+So we need to understand the rules the compiler uses when determining which method to execute.
+So, to summarize, when an object from a child class executes a method call, the compiler first looks in the class definition for the child object to see if that method is implemented in the child class, if so, then that's the version that is executed.
 This a major benefit of using inheritance, we only need to make changes to methods or features that are different in the child class.

 For now we can simply create a Seahorse class that inherits from the Drop class using the